Justintime50/homebrew-releaser/README.md

           formula_includes: 'include Language::Python::Virtualenv'

           # Override the automatically detected version of a formula with an explicit value.
-          # This option should only be used if Homebrew cannot automatically detect the version when generating
+          # NOTE: This option should only be used if Homebrew cannot automatically detect the version when generating
           # the Homebrew formula.
 Including this when not necessary could lead to uninstallable formula that may
-          # not pass `brew audit` due to mismatched or redundant version strings
+          # not pass `brew audit` due to mismatched or redundant version strings.
           # Optional - string
           version: '1.2.0'